Credit Cards Business Credit Cards

 Does an American Express business card report to my personal credit?

-Whether your business card reports to personal credit bureaus depends on the issuer.
+Whether your business credit card reports to personal credit bureaus depends on the issuer.
 In the case of American Express, your business card is usually reported only if your account isn’t in good standing.
-If you’re doing things right, your Amex Platinum Business is unlikely to show up on your personal credit report or impact your personal credit score.
+If you’re doing things right, your Amex Business Platinum is unlikely to show up on your personal credit report or impact your personal credit score.
 However, if you start missing payments and your account is no longer in good standing, Amex could start reporting to your personal credit history.

 Bottom line